Only a registered voter can apply for a vote by proxy.

 Contact the Elections Office to ask for a proxy vote application form.
 This will speed up your application, as the form will already have your name and address printed on it and a barcode to assist the Elections team.

-Go to Voting by Proxy on the Your Vote Matters website to download a proxy voting form for a particular election or referendum.
+Go to Voting by Proxy on the Electoral Commission website to download a proxy voting form or an emergency proxy voting form and for more details about proxy voting.

 Completed application forms must reach the Elections Office by the deadline for that election.
 When an election is to take place, we will publish the deadline for proxy voting applications along with other election deadlines.